 4.22.
-Appropriate methods, supported by numerical models when necessary, shall be used to determine the hazard characteristics relevant for site evaluation and the design of the nuclear installation.
+Appropriate methods, supported by numerical models when necessary, shall be used to characterize the hazards relevant for site evaluation and the design of the nuclear installation.
 A thorough uncertainty analysis of the method and input data shall be performed as part of the hazard evaluation.